 A Beach Bag

-A beach bag will come in handy for quick trips to the pool or if you are taking a break from the parks to go to one of Disney’s water parks or out to the beach.
+A beach bag will come in handy for quick trips to the pools, and water parks, or taking a rest day on the beach.

 Pennies For Pressing and Quarters

-Even now our kids love smashing pennies!
-Some of the machines now take cards instead of quarters but I would take some just in case.
+Even as adults we love smashing pennies!
+Some of the machines now take debit cards instead of quarters but I would take some just in case.
 They make a cute and cheap souvenir.

 This concludes my very lengthy packing list for toddlers and babies.
-It’s long, but I’m hoping not only will you remember to pack everything but will also save some money by buying items before heading to the parks and paying much much more.
-You will have more money in your pockets for Churros and Mickey-shaped pretzels.
+I hope this helps you remember everything and also save money by buying items before heading to the parks and overpaying.